Brazil ends new 'lost decade' with GDP drop of 4.1% in 2020 - RFI

 With last year's contraction, Brazil's economy grew even less for the decade from 2011 to 2020: an average of 0.3 percent.

-Brazil continued its modest rebound from recession in the fourth quarter of 2020, with growth of 3.2 percent, said the national statistics institute, IBGE.
+That has led economists to revise down their 2021 growth forecasts for Brazil.

-That was not enough to erase what it called "the adverse effects of the Covid-19 pandemic" in the first half of the year, but it did mean Brazil fared slightly better than some other major economies.
+Analysts polled by the central bank are currently predicting growth of 3.29 percent this year, down from 3.5 percent a month ago.

-However, economists have been revising down their 2021 growth forecasts for Brazil, in the face of a worsening wave of Covid-19.
+Brazil's national statistics institute, IBGE, said the only sector of the economy that expanded in 2020 was agriculture, which grew by two percent -- fueled by exports, especially to China.

-Analysts polled by the central bank are currently predicting growth of 3.29 percent this year.
+"The strengthening of the dollar against the Brazilian real boosted agricultural exports, which helped a lot to avoid a bigger contraction," economist Jefferson Laatus told AFP.

 © 2021 AFP